 Sitting on a spur of a hill overlooking Tabgha and Capernaum, the Mount of the Beatitudes is revered as the site where according to Christian tradition Jesus delivered the “Sermon on the Mount” (Mathew 5:1-35).
-The Mt. of the Beatitudes is also revered as where Jesus chose 12 of his disciples as apostles (Luke 6:12).
+The Mount of the Beatitudes is also revered as where Jesus chose twelve of his disciples as apostles (Luke 6:12).

 The contemporary church was designed by the Franciscan architect Antonio Barluzzi and was built in 1937 with funds provided by the Italian government.
 The church, gardens and adjacent pilgrim hospice are maintained today by Franciscan nuns.

 Located on the peak of the Mount of Beatitudes is a Christian meeting place called Domus Galilaeae (“House of Galilee”).
 This modern-style building opened in 2000 after a short period of construction, and since then it has been used for seminars, conventions and retreats.
 The center and nearby monasteries belong to the Neo-Catechumenal Way, a Catholic movement for Christian reformation.
 It also has a library, which is dedicated to books about the Sermon on the Mount; the ancient Torah is displayed at the center of the library.
 The chapel contains a large painting by Arguello that pays homage to the church’s Jewish origins.
 There is also a hostel just adjacent to the church.

 The site is reasonably accessible in a wheelchair.